NAME AND DOMICILE

 - The general meeting is open to all members, except those whose membership is suspended, and to all individuals that have been invited by the board and/or the General Meeting.
 A suspended member has a right to attend the General Meeting in which his/her expulsion from the Society is being discussed and is allowed to address the General Meeting on this subject.

-If judged relevant, the editor-in-chief of Reproduction in Domestic Animals is invited to participate in the General Meeting.
+If judged relevant, the editor-in-chief of the associated journal is invited to participate in the General Meeting.

 - Ordinary members in good standing can vote at the general meeting.
 Each member has one vote.
 Members are permitted to grant another member the power to cast their vote, with written power of attorney.
 One member can cast a vote for at most two other members.

 - A unanimous decision, by all those allowed to vote at the General Meeting, even if they are not assembled at the General Meeting, is equivalent to a decision made by the General Meeting, if made with prior notification of the board.

 - The President determines the voting method at the General Meeting.